-Many employers are now introducing lateral flow testing in the workplace, following the launch of a Government scheme.
+Many employers have introduced lateral flow testing in the workplace.
 Philip Sayers, solicitor in Coodes’ Employment team, discusses the legal considerations for employers.

-Because it provides such quick results, lateral flow testing is being adopted by a growing number of healthcare and education providers.
-Many businesses are now also considering taking advantage of the new Government scheme.
+Because it provides such quick results, lateral flow testing was quickly adopted by a growing number of healthcare and education providers.

 Lateral flow testing in the workplace may play an important role in keeping the Covid-19 virus under control in the coming months.
 It provides rapid results for anyone, including – crucially – those who are asymptomatic.
 However, it raises a number of legal considerations for employers.